HannaHalka/Optimization-Techniques/Lab-2/README.md

 ![img_2.png](images/img_2.png)

-    -(a) MAS is beter than MSE, becouse it faster.
+    -(a) MAS is better than MSE, because it is faster.

     -(b) No, we never encountered a non-differentiable point.